Roblox/roact/docs/guide/elements.md

 # Elements
-Like in React, everything in Roact is built out of elements.
+Like React, everything in Roact is built out of elements.
 Elements are the smallest building block for creating UI.

 Elements describe what you want your UI to look like at a single point in time.
-Elements are [immutable](https://en.wikipedia.org/wiki/Immutable_object): you can't change them once they're created, but you can create new ones.
+They're [immutable](https://en.wikipedia.org/wiki/Immutable_object): you can't change elements once they're created, but you can create new ones.

-You can create an element using `Roact.createElement` -- just pass what you're creating as the first argument, and any properties as the second argument!
+You can create an element using `Roact.createElement` -- just pass a Roblox class name as the first argument, and any properties as the second argument!

 ```lua
 local myElement = Roact.createElement("Frame", {